sid88in/serverless-appsync-plugin/doc/resolvers.md

 - `caching`: [See below](#Caching)
 - `sync`: [See SyncConfig](syncConfig.md)

-## JavaScript vs VTL
+## JavaScript, VTL, or Direct Lambda

 When `code` is specified, the JavaScript runtime is used.
 When `request` and/or `response` are specified, the VTL runtime is used.

+For [direct lambda](https://docs.aws.amazon.com/appsync/latest/devguide/direct-lambda-reference.html), set `kind` to `UNIT` and don't specify `request`, `response` or `code`.
+This only works with Lambda function data sources.

-If neither are specified, by default, the resolver is a PIPELINE JavaScript resolver, and the following minimalistic resolver handler is used.
+If nothing specified, by default, the resolver is a PIPELINE JavaScript resolver, and the following minimalistic resolver handler is used.

 ```js
 export function request() {